Umuzi-org/tech-department/content/topics/java-specific/introduction-to-spring-boot/part-4/_index.md

 	- Below is the general structure of a WSDL file

-		- Definition
+		- Definition: It defines the name of the web service.

-		- TargetNamespace
+		- TargetNamespace: Is a convention of XML Schema that enables the WSDL document to refer to itself

-		- DataTypes
+		- DataTypes: Defines the types for input and output

-		- Messages
+		- Messages: Defines the data elements for each operation

-		- Porttype
+		- Porttype: Describes the operations that can be performed and the messages involved.

-		- Bindings
+		- Bindings: Defines the protocol and data format for each port type.

-		- service
+		- service: A collection of related endpoints.

 2. `xsd`: is a file used to define what elements and attributes may appear in an XML document.
 It also defines the relationship of the elements and what data may be stored in them